Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Robyn Fed from Tri-Cities, TN

 This is a project kids love to do - make rock critters for the garden or for indoor plants.
 For indoor plants, select some rocks (or gravel) of round or oblong shapes.
-Then the kids paint them, and add eyes and features.
-An oblong rock could be painted green to look like a grasshopper, or a round one red with black dots to be a lady bug.

 Find a rock that you would like to paint on.
 Wash it in warm soapy waster and let dry.
 Use acrylic paints to paint your rock.
 Let dry completely!
 Lastly, use acrylic finish spray to seal and weather proof your project.